uoftcprg/pokerkit/docs/source/games.rst

    from pokertools import *

-   # An ante of 1
+   # An ante of 1.
    ante = 1
-   # A button blind of 2
+   # A button blind of 2.
    blinds = 0, 0, 0, 0, 0, 2
-   # Example starting stacks of a 6-max poker game
+   # Example starting stacks of a 6-max poker game.
    starting_stacks = 200, 200, 300, 200, 100, 150

-   # Create a No-Limit Short-Deck Hold'em game
+   # Create a No-Limit Short-Deck Hold'em game.
    nls = NoLimitShortDeckHoldEm(Stakes(ante, blinds), starting_stacks)

-   # A button blind of 2
+   # A button blind of 2.
    blinds = {5: 2}

-   # Create a No-Limit Short-Deck Hold'em game
+   # Create a No-Limit Short-Deck Hold'em game.
    nls = NoLimitShortDeckHoldEm(Stakes(ante, blinds), starting_stacks)

 You can even pass a dictionary as the blinds.